Return-1/react-native-website/docs/geolocation.md

 geolocation.getCurrentPosition(geo_success, [geo_error], [geo_options]);
 ```

 Invokes the success callback once with the latest location info.
+If no permission is granted, this will also invoke a permission request dialogue and the callback will be called when user input is provided.

 **Parameters:**